expo/expo/docs/pages/workflow/expo-cli.md

 ### Version validation

-You can also perform validation and correction with the `--fix` and `--check` flags:
+You can perform validation and correction with the `--check` and `--fix` flags:

 - `--check`: Check which installed packages need to be updated.
 - `--fix`: Automatically update any invalid package versions.